 SIMMUN cohort dataset

 Individuals tested for SARS-CoV-2 via PCR at the University Hospital of Innsbruck (Innsbruck, Austria) and patients of the University Clinic for Psychiatry I and II (Innsbruck, Austria) undergoing routine SARS-CoV-2 PCR screening were invited to participate in the SIMMUN study.
 The study enrollment was initiated on 10.
 June 2020.
 The inclusion criteria for the SIMMUN study were age of 18 - 70 years, proficiency in German, residence in the study region (Tyrol, Austria), and a SARS-CoV-2 PCR test conducted at the University Hospital of Innsbruck.
 The exclusion criteria were active SARS-CoV-2 infection (< 14 days following a positive test), pregnancy, active malignancies, organ transplantation, prior surgery in the past 3 months, acute or chronic inflammatory illness and treatment with oral corticosteroids.
 The analysis inclusion criterion was the complete study variable dataset consisting of basic demographic and medical history variables, SARS-CoV-2 PCR result, titer of anti-receptor-binding domain S12/S2 protein immunoglobulin gamma (anti-RBD IgG), psychometric scoring of depression, anxiety and mental stress as well as blood levels of inflammatory markers and metabolites of the kynurenine and catecholamine pathway.
-A total of 165 SIMMUN study participants were analyzed here.
+A total of 165 SIMMUN study participants were analyzed.
 The SIMMUN study variables with their transformation and stratification schemes are listed in Supplementary Table S1.
 The SIMMUN study data were gathered during a single on-site study visit at the study center at median 139 days after the SARS-CoV-2 PCR test (interquartile range: 119 - 157).
 The study visits were conducted between 17.
 June 2020 and 27.
 May 2021.
 The SIMMUN inclusion scheme is presented in Supplementary Figure S1.
 Significant differences between participants included in the analysis and excluded due to data missingness are shown in Supplementary Table S2.
 Characteristic of the analyzed SIMMUN cohort split by the SARS-CoV-2 infection status is presented in Table 1.

 Demographic and clinical history variables, age, sex, body mass index (BMI), professionally diagnosed psychiatric disorders, self-reported chronic physical disorders, smoking and alcohol consumption, and result and date of the SARS-CoV-2 PCR were surveyed during the study visit or extracted from electronic patient records.
 Body mass classes were defined as follows: normal for BMI < 25 kg/m2, overweight for BMI 25 - 30 kg/m2 and obesity for BMI > 30 kg/m2.